top of page

 Psychosomatics empowers you with a deeper understanding of your innate tendencies and the subtle but powerful changes required to achieve greater satisfaction in all aspects of life, including relationships, occupation and health.

-Integrative Psychotherapy
+Integrative approach

 involves the process of making whole: taking disowned, unaware, unresolved or fragmented aspects of the self and integrating them within a cohesive entity.
 Through integration, it becomes possible for you to engage the world with full contact and to have the courage to face each moment openly and freshly, without the protection of a preformed opinion, position, attitude, or expectation.
-An objective of Integrative Psychotherapy includes having each person assume personal awareness and responsibility so that their behavior is by choice in the current situation and not stimulated by compulsion, fear, or conditioning.
+An objective of Integrative therapy includes having each person assume personal awareness and responsibility so that their behavior is by choice in the current situation and not stimulated by compulsion, fear, or conditioning.
 This is accomplished in part through the use of the therapist-client relationship — the ability to create full interpersonal contact in the present as a stepping stone to healthier relationships with other people and a satisfying sense of self.

 The original and primary meaning of “integrative psychotherapy” was composed by Dr. Richard G. Erskine in 1972 while he was a professor at the University of Illinois.
 Integrative Psychotherapy is about the process of integrating the personality.
 It involves the psychotherapist facilitating clients‘ development of a comprehensive and congruent narrative of their sense of self; replacing archaic means of self-protection with mature forms of self-stabilization and self-regulation; and, becoming aware of unconscious relational patterns so that the person can learn and grow from each experience in life.

-The word “Integrative” of Integrative Psychotherapy also refers to the integration of theory, the bringing together of affective, cognitive, behavioral and physiological dimensions of human functioning, within a relational system.
+The word “Integrative” of Integrative therapy also refers to the integration of theory, the bringing together of affective, cognitive, behavioral and physiological dimensions of human functioning, within a relational system.
 The concepts are utilized within a perspective of human development in which each phase of life presents heightened developmental tasks, need sensitivities, crises, and opportunities for new learning.
 The quality of the therapist to client relationship is viewed as the central factor in the success of psychotherapy.

-Integrative psychotherapy takes into account many views of human functioning: psychodynamic, client-centered, behaviorist, family therapy, Gestalt therapy, neo-Reichian, object relations theories, psychoanalytic self- psychology, and transactional analysis.
+Integrative approach takes into account many views of human functioning: psychodynamic, client-centered, behaviorist, family therapy, Gestalt therapy, neo-Reichian, object relations theories, psychoanalytic self- psychology, and transactional analysis.
 Each provides a valid explanation of behavior, and each is enhanced when selectively integrated with the others.

 • All people are equally valuable: It is a therapeutic responsibility to find ways to value every client even if their behavior or what motivates them is not understood.
 This involves respecting their vulnerability, as well as their attempts at being invulnerable, while maintaining a therapeutic relationship that fosters a sense of security.